kromerm/adfdataflowdocs/Transformations/adf-data-flow-aggregate-transform.md

 ### Data Preview in Expression Builder

 Note that in Debug mode, expression builder cannot produce data previews with Aggregate functions.
 You must view data previews from the Aggregate transformation, outside of the expression builder.

+### Use Aggregates for Data Deduping

+You can use the grouping function in the Aggregate Transformation to group data by an attribute that can help identify and remove duplicates from your data sources: [ADF Data Flow: Deduplication of your Data](https://www.youtube.com/watch?v=OLenvYwg__I).